Mik3Rizzo/typst-unibs-thesis/README.md

 # Unibs Thesis Template - 0.1.0

-Typst thesis template for the University of Brescia (UniBS).
+Typst thesis template for the University of Brescia.

 ## Getting Started